My automated email series makes me happy.

 Some people love MailChimp, and some people love Aweber, they seem very similar in terms of pricing and ease-of-use to me.

 If you’re wanting to get serious with your email marketing, I’ve recently moved my own email marketing from Mailchimp to a product called Get Drip.
 It allows for a much more sophisticated approach, and it’s more expensive.

 But if the lifetime value of your customer is more than £400, it’s worth paying the extra cash for Drip and getting started with a system which allows you to do so much more.

 And if you would like to add a lead magnet or ethical bribe to encourage people to sign up to your email List, the guys at Thrive have several really neat products, including the light boxes you might see on this site, and a neat way of setting up content upgrades.

-If this sounds like the sort of help the you could do with to get you going along the right path for your business, this is how to book a one off session with me.
+If this sounds like the sort of help you could do with, to get you going along the right path for your business, this is how to book a one-off session with me.

 A few more thoughts on email marketing